eth-infinitism/trampoline-example/README.md

 The boilerplate includes a SimpleAccount Implementation by Eth-Infinitism, which you can find [here](https://github.com/eth-infinitism/bundler/blob/main/packages/sdk/src/SimpleAccountAPI.ts).

-### components folder
+### components directory

-This folder is used to define the components that will be used in the Chrome extension.
-This folder should contain two subfolders.
+This directory is used to define the components that will be used in the Chrome extension.
+This directory should contain two subdirectories.

 - onboarding
 - sign-message
 - transaction

-The `onboarding` folder defines the component that will be displayed to the user during the creation of a new wallet.
+The `onboarding` directory defines the component that will be displayed to the user during the creation of a new wallet.
 You can display custom information or collect user inputs if needed.

 The signature of the `OnboardingComponent` is defined as follows.